ulixee/hero/docs/main/BasicClient/Hero.md

 #### Sandboxed

-Each Hero instance creates a private environment with its own cache, cookies, session data and [BrowserEmulator](/docs/hero/plugins/browser-emulators).
+Each Hero instance creates a private environment with its own cache, cookies, session data and "incognito" browser window.
 No data is shared between instances -- each operates within an airtight sandbox to ensure no identities leak across requests.

 ## Constructor {#constructor}